tremor-rs/tremor-www-docs/docs/internal/RunDocumentationManjaro.md

 Install CMake, an open-source, cross-platform family of tools designed to build, test and package software.
 CMake will help in the compilation process, and to generate native makefiles.

-!!!
-Use `Pacman`, the package manager for Manjaro, for the installation from root:
+Use `pacman`, the he package manager from upstream Arch Linux, for the installation from root:

 ```bash
 sudo pacman -S cmake
 ```

-Install `Clang`, a compiler front end, using `Pamac`, another package manager for Manjaro.
+Install `Clang`, a compiler front end, using `Pamac`, Manjaro's package manager.

 ```bash
 pamac install clang